-Indicator Report - Physical Activity: Adult Prevalence
+Health Indicator Report of Physical Activity - Adult Prevalence

-Data NotesThe physical activity questions are administered only in odd years.
-U.S. value is the median of all U.S. states and D.C. for 2007.
-The county-level BRFSS data used for this smoking indicator were weighted to be representative of the New Mexico Health Region populations.
+NotesThe physical activity questions are administered only in odd years.
+U.S. value is the median of all U.S. states and D.C. for 2013.
+Starting in 2011, the definition for the U.S. values changed to "150 minutes or more of aerobic physical activity per week."
+Prior to that, the U.S. definition was "30 minutes of moderate physical activity five 5+ days per week, or vigorous physical activity for 20+ minutes three or more days per week." **Data were not available for some counties due to insufficient numbers of people (fewer than 50) from those counties who were surveyed in the BRFSS.
+The county-level BRFSS data used for this indicator report were weighted to be representative of the New Mexico Health Region populations.
 Had the data been weighted to be representative of each county population, the results would likely have been different.

-Data SourceBehavioral Risk Factor Surveillance System Survey Data, U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, together with New Mexico Department of Health, Injury and Behavioral Epidemiology Bureau.
+- Behavioral Risk Factor Surveillance System Survey Data, U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, together with New Mexico Department of Health, Injury and Behavioral Epidemiology Bureau.

-Page Content Updated On 01/07/2011, Published on 01/20/2011
+Page Content Updated On 12/19/2018, Published on 12/28/2018